MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 This hint is useful when the cluster has a small number of cluster nodes where the default partitions number will be small too and the query still fails or takes long execution time.

-Note that many partitions may degrade performance and consume more cluster resources.
+Note that having many partitions may consume more cluster resources and degrade performance.
 Instead, choose the partition number carefully by starting with the hint.strategy = shuffle and start increasing the partitions gradually.

 **Examples**